We’ve taken out the guesswork and chosen four flooring types that make the most sense for kitchens, and we explain why they are ideal.

-Cork is made from tree bark that’s harvested every 8 to 10 years; it’s a sustainable material, meaning the bark grows back and can be harvested repeatedly.
+Cork is made from tree bark that’s harvested every eight to 10 years; it’s a sustainable material, meaning the bark grows back and can be harvested repeatedly.

 Countries that produce cork are careful to regulate harvesting to ensure future supplies.

 Cork has a unique cellular structure that’s waterproof and compressible, which makes it a comfortable, moisture-resistant choice.
-It comes in 12-by-12-inch tiles and 1-by-3-foot planks, each with a unique grain pattern of swirls and speckles.
+It comes in 12-inch-by-12-inch tiles and 1-foot-by-3-foot planks, each with a unique grain pattern of swirls and speckles.

 The surface is naturally textured, which makes it slip-resistant.

 But unlike other flooring options mentioned, cork floors need to be resealed every three to four years to help guard against scratches and prevent moisture from entering the seams between tiles.

 Both natural wax and polyurethane are good sealers for cork.
 Choose water-based polyurethane that’s non-toxic or has low volatile organic compound content to keep it green.